 Doctor of Philosophy in Craniofacial Biology

-To complete the PhD, students are required to identify a project that is novel, current, and scientifically sound – a topic that covers multiple research methodologies and is likely to add knowledge to that particular research field or discipline.
-PhD research projects are expected to be of exceptional quality and publishable in high-impact, peer-reviewed journals.
-The progress of PhD students is monitored and assessed by their Thesis Committee, which consists of at least five full-time USC tenured or tenure-track faculty members with diverse research backgrounds.
+To complete the PhD, students are required to identify a project that is novel, current and scientifically sound – a topic that covers multiple research methodologies and is likely to add knowledge to that particular research field or discipline.
+PhD research projects are expected to be publishable in high-impact, peer-reviewed journals.
+The progress of PhD students is monitored and assessed by their thesis committee, which consists of at least five full-time USC tenured or tenure-track faculty members with diverse research backgrounds.

 PhD Degree Requirements